asmap/asmap-website/content/bitcoin-core.md

 #### Compress it with `asmap-tool`

-If you generate a file yourself, you must compress it before passing it to `bitcoind`. [asmap-tool](https://github.com/bitcoin/bitcoin/tree/master/contrib/asmap) is a Python script to help encode/compress an ASmap file which ships with Bitcoin Core.
+If you generate a file yourself, you must compress it before passing it to `bitcoind`. [asmap-tool](https://github.com/bitcoin/bitcoin/tree/master/contrib/asmap) is a Python script to help encode/compress an ASmap file. `asmap-tool` is included in the Bitcoin Core repository.

 ## TODO